vanderstel/pop-corpus/README.md

 ```

 Each line contains six values:
-- The first value is the time point of the note’s onset relative to the beginning of
+- The first value is a zero-based floating point number representing the time point of the note’s onset relative to the beginning of
 the song.
 The measure is the basic unit, with decimals representing divisions of the measure.
-For example, `5.2500` means the second quarter-note beat of the fifth measure.
+For example, `5.2500` means the second quarter-note beat of the sixth measure.
 - The second value is the offset of the note.
 Again, the measure is the unit, with decimals representing fractions of the measure.
 - The third value is the MIDI number of the note (following the usual convention of
 middle C = 60).